 Partnering with strategic industry participants to expand future exploration work.
-In connection with an evaluation of the Company's strategic options conducted by the Board of Directors and its financial advisor in 2014, the Company determined to continue its exploration activities on the Peak Gold Joint Venture Property through a joint venture with an experienced industry participant.
+In connection with an evaluation of the Company's strategic options conducted by the Company's board of directors (the "Board of Directors" or "Board") and its financial advisor in 2014, the Company determined to continue its exploration activities on the Peak Gold Joint Venture Property through a joint venture with an experienced industry participant.
 As a result, the Company formed the Joint Venture Company pursuant to the JV LLCA with Royal Gold.
-Under the JV LLCA, Royal Gold is appointed as the manager of the Joint Venture Company (the "Manager"), initially, with overall management responsibility for operations of the Joint Venture Company through October 31, 2018, and, thereafter, provided Royal Gold earns at least a forty percent (40%) percentage interest by October 31, 2018.
-As of June 30, 2019, Royal Gold has earned a 40% interest in the Joint Venture Company, and therefore continues to serve as its Manager.

-Royal Gold may resign as Manager and can be removed as Manager for a material breach of the JV LLCA, a material failure to perform its obligations as the Manager, a failure to conduct the Joint Venture Company operations in accordance with industry standards and applicable laws, and other limited circumstances.
+Under the JV LLCA, Royal Gold was appointed as the manager of the Joint Venture Company (the "Manager"), initially, with overall management responsibility for operations of the Joint Venture Company through October 31, 2018, and, thereafter, provided Royal Gold earned at least a forty percent (40%) percentage interest by October 31, 2018.
+As of June 30, 2020, Royal Gold had earned a 40% interest in the Joint Venture Company, and continues to serve as its Manager.
+Royal Gold may resign as Manager, and can be removed as Manager for a material breach of the JV LLCA, a material failure to perform its obligations as the Manager, a failure to conduct the Joint Venture Company operations in accordance with industry standards and applicable laws, and other limited circumstances.
 The Manager will manage, and direct the operation of the Joint Venture Company, and will discharge its duties, in accordance with approved programs and budgets.
-The Manager will implement the decisions of the Management Committee of the Joint Venture Company (the "Management Committee") and will carry out the day-to-day operations of the Joint Venture Company.
-Except as expressly delegated to the Manager, the JV LLCA provides that the Management Committee has exclusive authority to determine all management matters related to the Company.
-Initially, the Management Committee consists of one appointee designated by the Company and two appointees designated by Royal Gold.
+The Manager will implement the decisions of the Management Committee and will carry out the day-to-day operations of the Joint Venture Company.
+Except as expressly delegated to the Manager, the JV LLCA provides that the Management Committee has exclusive authority to determine all management matters related to the Joint Venture Company.
+The Management Committee consists of one appointee designated by the Company and two appointees designated by Royal Gold.
 Each designate on the Management Committee is entitled to one vote.
-Except for the list of specific actions set forth in the JV LLCA Agreement, the affirmative vote by a majority of designates is required for action.
+Except for the list of specific actions set forth in the JV LLCA, the affirmative vote by a majority of designates is required for action.